Evealicemier/gfmoni/README.md

 # gfmoni
 ---------------------------------------------------------------------
-Welcome to GF (Girls' Front) Simulator.
+Welcome to GF (Girls' Frontline) Simulator.

 This project is currently under development.